 As you can see from the above table, the amount of bitcoin mined and the block reward drops by half at every halving event.
 By 2032, over 99% of bitcoin will have been mined and it is estimated to take up until 2140 until 100% of the total bitcoin is mined.

-Technical analysts can use an array of tools to forecast price movements in the bitcoin market before and after the next bitcoin halving.
+Technical analysts can use an array of tools, such as technical indicators, to forecast price movements in the bitcoin market before and after the next bitcoin halving.
 You can use our pattern recognition scanner to identify trading patterns that bitcoin traders often look for, such as ascending triangles, head and shoulders and Fibonacci retracements.

 Bitcoin halving is a trading indicator for fundamental analysts, as it’s a direct force that will impact the supply and demand of bitcoin.
 The halving process reduces the future supply of bitcoin by 50% for the next 210,000 blocks, when this process will repeat again.
 If demand stays constant, and this factor is not already priced into the market value of bitcoin, the value of bitcoin would rise.
 However, it's increasingly difficult to determine the intrinsic value of bitcoin due to its complexity.

-The next bitcoin halving is estimated to occur on 11 May 2020.
-Bitcoin halving occurs when the 630,000th block is mined.
-This bitcoin halving will see the mining reward drop from 12.5 bitcoins per block to 6.25 bitcoins.
+The next bitcoin halving is estimated to occur some time in 2024.
+Bitcoin halving occurs when the 840,000th block is mined.
+This bitcoin halving will see the mining reward drop from 6.25 bitcoins per block to 3.125 bitcoins.

-The last time bitcoin halving happened on 9 July 2016, block 420,000 was mined.
-This saw the mining reward drop from 25 bitcoins per block to 6.25 bitcoins per block.
-Bitcoin also experienced some price fluctuations before, during and following its 2016 halving.
-The price of bitcoin rose from around $450 in April 2016 to around $650 at the time of the halving.
-Following this, volatility ensued in the market but bitcoin’s price continued to steam ahead over the next year, hitting highs of nearly $20,000 before dropping down to around $10,000 at the start of 2018.
+The last time bitcoin halving happened on 11th May 2020, block 630,000 was mined.
+This saw the mining reward drop from 12.5 bitcoins per block to 6.25 bitcoins per block.
+Bitcoin also experienced some price fluctuations before, during and following its 2020 halving.

 It’s impossible to predict future bitcoin price changes during the next halving period, just as it is impossible to attribute bitcoin halving to previous price changes.
 However, we can analyse the previous highs from bitcoin halving 1 and 2, where major price increases were evident: